Find the Equipment Sheet List in the Full Rulebook.

 Restrictions

-Station Zero has strict rules of engagement for its crew, which restricts the use of certain Equipment.
+Station Zero has strict rules of engagement for its crew, which restricts the use of certain Effects.

 System Overrides